 - GTA Stipends: $550 (pre-tax) upon completion

-- Course Requirements: Engage in the course for the required time commitment; complete only the required assignments; fill out the attestation form.
+- Course Requirements: Engage in the course for the required time commitment; complete only the required assignments; fill out the Stipend Application.
 There is no need to engage and complete all course materials.
 Only engage in the course material most interesting to you, as well as the few required assignments!

-Learn more and register for the TTTT PIE certificate slice courses:
+Learn more and register for additional TTTT Certificate courses

 What is Teaching Through Transitions?